Firoze Manji: Fellow/membership

-Firoze Manji is Adjunct Professor in the Institute for African Studies, Carleton University, Ottawa, Canada, Associate Fellow of the Institute for Policy Studies, Senior Researcher at the Global Centre for Advanced Studies and Richard von Weizsäcker Fellow at the Robert Bosch Academy, Berlin.
+Firoze Manji is adjunct professor in the Institute for African Studies, Carleton University, Ottawa, Canada, Associate Fellow of the Institute for Policy Studies, Senior Researcher at the Global Centre for Advanced Studies and Richard von Weizsäcker Fellow at the Robert Bosch Academy, Berlin.

 Manji is a former board member of the Institute for Agriculture and Trade Policy and a former member of the board of Greenpeace Africa.
 He is a member of the editorial review board of Global Critical Caribbean Thought.
 He is a member of the editorial board of Nokoko, Journal of the Institute of African Studies, Carleton University, Ottawa, Ontario, and a member of the international advisory board of the journal Philosophy and Global Affairs.

-He is member of the editorial board of AwaaZ Magazine.
-He was Visiting Fellow, Kellogg College, University of Oxford 2001–2016.
+He is a member of the editorial board of AwaaZ Magazine.
+He was Visiting Fellow, Kellogg College, University of Oxford, 2001–2016.